bisturi/bisturi/docs/reference/01_simple_packet_creation.md

-In this case we want create simple packet TLP (Type-Length-Payload) with the next format
+In this case we want to create a simple packet TLP (Type-Length-Payload) with the next format
  - type: 1 byte
  - length: 4 bytes (big endian, unsigned)
  - payload: 'length' bytes